256dpi/lungo/README.md

 ### Oplog & Change Streams

-Similar to MongoDB, every CRUD change is also logged to the `local.oplog` collection in the same format as consumed in MongoDB.
-This allows client, database and collection change streams.
+Similar to MongoDB, every CRUD change is also logged to the `local.oplog` collection in the same format as consumed by change streams in MongoDB.
+Based on that, change streams can be used in the same way as with MongoDB replica sets.

 ### Memory & Single File Store

-The `lungo.Store` interface allows custom adapters that store the catalog to various mediums.
+The `lungo.Store` interface enables custom adapters that store the catalog to various mediums.
 The builtin `MemoryStore` keeps all data in memory and the `FileStore` writes all data atomically to a single BSON file.
 The interface may get more sophisticated in the future to allow more efficient storing methods.